 The parents are going to apologize to you.
 They might even lie and say they’ve never seen their child act out like that before.
 It doesn’t matter.
 Just reassure the parents that their child is normal and that you understand, even if you don’t.

-I hope this gives you some useful tactical maneuvers to employ the next time you’re face to face (or camera to face) with a toddler.
+I hope this gives you some useful tips for photographing toddlers and the tactical maneuvers you can employ the next time you’re face to face (or camera to face) with a toddler.
 Just remember, you aren’t going to have any control of the situation so your best bet is simply to embrace the chaos and dive right in!

 Do you photograph toddlers?
 Share your questions, comments, and images of toddlers in the comments below.